CBSE Class 9 Science Important Questions & Answers for Annual Exam 2021

 Important Short Answer Type Questions:

-Here you will get important questions to be prepared for 3 marks answer type questions asked in CBSE class 9 Science paper.
+Here you will get important questions to be prepared for the 2 marks & 3 marks answer type questions asked in CBSE Class 9 Science paper.

 Q. (a) Name two properties of a substance to check its purity?